CollinHeist/TitleCardMaker/docs/getting_started/connections/tautulli.md

 6. Back within TitleCardMaker, paste the API key from Step 5 into the API key input box.

-7. Enter some descriptive name (or leave the default), and then click
+7. If you want Tautulli to trigger TitleCardMaker when episodes are watched, and not just when episodes are added, then leave the `Trigger on Recently Watched` checkbox checked.
+I also recommend entering your username in the username input so that Tautulli is only triggered when you watch content.

-<span class="example md-button">Create Agent</span>.
+8. Click <span class="example md-button">Create Agent</span>.

 8. Open Plex (on a computer) and navigate to your server settings via the
 :material-wrench-outline: Wrench icon in the top right corner.